 Strategies for Identifying Promising Cryptocurrencies

-Finding the next standout coin requires curiosity and caution.
-Max Avery, chief business development officer at Digital Ascension Group, recommends keeping a research mindset and relying on verifiable data.
-It also helps to pair fundamentals with basic technical analysis (trendlines, support and resistance, moving averages, and momentum indicators) and to monitor news and event calendars for catalysts like exchange listings, protocol upgrades, product launches, and partnership announcements.
+Finding a standout coin requires both curiosity and discipline.
+Max Avery, chief business development officer at Digital Ascension Group, emphasizes a research mindset supported by verifiable data.
+Pair fundamentals with practical technical analysis—such as trendlines, support and resistance, moving averages, and momentum indicators—and track news and event calendars for plausible catalysts (exchange listings, upgrades, product launches, and partnerships).

 1. Research Cryptocurrency Exchanges